Start Menu Not Working or Won’t Open in Windows 10/11

 2. Click on File, then Run New Task.

-5. In the Registry Editor, navigate to the following registry folder.
+5. In the Registry Editor, go to:

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WpnUserService